RutledgePaulV/piped/readme.md

    ; *required*
-   ; the function that gets called to process each message ; it may throw or return :nack in order to redrive the message (or DLQ depending on redrive policy) ; otherwise you may return :ack (or anything else) to result in an ack of the message ; you may also return a channel that eventually delivers either :ack or :nack (intended for non-blocking mode) :consumer-fn          (fn [msg] (println msg))
+   ; the function that gets called to process each message ; it may throw or return :nack in order to redrive the message ; (or DLQ depending on redrive policy). otherwise you may return ; :ack (or anything else) to result in an ack of the message ; you may also return a channel that eventually delivers either ; :ack or :nack (intended for non-blocking mode) :consumer-fn          (fn [msg] (println msg))

    ; *optional* - defaults to 10